riccardodm97/manufacturing-tracker/README.md

     - enter the [smartcontracts folder](smartcontract) on the terminal and run `truffle migrate`

 ## Run the application
-- connect a device or open the emulator in android studio / Xcode
+- connect a device or open the emulator in Android Studio / Xcode
 - start the flutter app : `flutter run`